hectorpina/servicetable/README.md

 # servicetable
 Servicetable repository

-Point of Sale managemnet application for restaurants.
+Point of Sale management application for restaurants.